avirup/CollegePracticals/README.md

 CollegePracticals
 =================

-The experiments we had to do in Matlab in my college
+The experiments we had to do in Matlab and Prolog in my college